What Is Diaper Rash?

 2. Irritation from urine and feces

 Being exposed to urine and feces for a long time irritates your newborn’s skin.
 Certain ingredients of urine and feces raise the pH of the skin, resulting in diaper rash.
-If your baby experience frequently bowel movements or diarrhea, the risk will greatly increase, because the feces are much more irritating than urine.
+If your baby experience frequent bowel movements or diarrhea, the risk will significantly increase because the feces are much more irritating than urine.

 3. Wrong ways to dry off

 The skin of your baby’s bottom is sensitive.
 Friction may break the skin and lead to a rash.
 After washing, you’d better pat dry your baby’s bottom with a paper or a towel.

 If your baby wears tight diapers or clothing, it rubs against the sensitive skin all the time, hurting the skin.

 Keeping your baby’s bottom clean and dry is the key to dealing with diaper rash.

 Check your baby’s diaper frequently and change it as soon as it’s wet or soiled.

 Put the used diapers into your Diaper Genie and store them in the Lionpapa generic Diaper Genie refill.
 The completely sealed construction of Diaper Genie and our refill of 11 layers of EVOH materials will keep the odor from running out, stop bacterial growth and reduce inflammation.

 Glycerin and zinc oxide can effectively alleviate the diaper rash.
 Some creams and ointments containing zinc oxide or glycerin are specially designed to help to soothe skin and protect the skin from moisture.
 Remember to swear it on the skin every time you change the diaper.
 But you have to make sure that there are no other irritants.
 If you can’t make your choice, consult your family doctor.

 Preventing diaper rash means preventing urine and feces from irritating the skin and keeping your baby’s skin dry and clean.
 Here are the tips worth trying.